Justin A. Lemkul, Ph.D.

 The steps for such a procedure (and the ones utilized in this tutorial) are as follows:

-The tutorial assumes that the reader is using GROMACS version 4.5.3 or later.
+The tutorial assumes that the reader is using GROMACS version 5.1 or later.
 My original work (from which this workflow was derived) was conducted with version 4.0.5, but in principle can be applied to any version in the 4.0.x or 4.5.x series.
-The pull code was completely re-written after version 3.3.3, such that none of the information contained herein (beyond the basic theory of the technique) is applicable to any GROMACS version prior to 4.0.
+The pull code was completely re-written after version 3.3.3, and overhauled again (in very beneficial ways) such that none of the information contained herein (beyond the basic theory of the technique) should be attempted with any GROMACS version prior to 5.1.

 Bevan Lab Homepage